-- [C01] Remembering differential and integral calculus to notions of curvature and to improper integrals.
-Apart from some other applications, they will have a basic understanding of Beta and Gamma functions - [CO2] Understanding the fallouts of Rolle's Theorem that is fundamental to application of analysis to Engineering problems - [CO3] Appling the tool of power series and Fourier series for learning advanced Engineering Mathematics - [CO4] Analyzing the deal with functions of several variables that is essential in most branches of engineering

-[CO5]Evaluating the essential tool of matrices and linear algebra in a comprehensive manner
+- [CO1] Remember the differential and integral calculus to notions of curvature and to improper integrals.
+Apart from some other applications, they will have a basic Understand of Beta and Gamma functions. - [CO2] Understand the fallouts of Rolle's Theorem that is fundamental to application of analysis to Engineering problems. - [CO3] Demonstrate the tool of power series and Fourier series for learning advanced Engineering Mathematics. - [CO4] Analyze functions of several variables that is essential in most branches of engineering - [CO5] Evaluate the essential tool of matrices and linear algebra in a comprehensive manner.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

 The allowance of 25% include s all types of leaves including

 medical leaves.

-CALCULUS: Evolutes and involutes, Evaluation of definite and improper integrals ,Beta and Gamma functions and their properties Application of definite integral, Curve tracing, area, evaluate surface areas and volumes of revolutions
+CALCULUS: Evolutes and involutes, Evaluation of definite and improper integrals, Beta and Gamma functions and their properties Application of definite integral, Curve tracing, area, evaluate surface areas and volumes of revolutions